Easy Southwest Chicken Salad

 - When ready to serve, divide lettuce among 4 salad bowls.
 Top with sliced chicken, avocado, black beans, cheese, tomatoes and corn mixture.
 Drizzle sauce over top.
 Serve with tortilla chips and lime wedges.

-- Chicken can be served while still warm or chilled for this easy southwest salad.
+- Chicken can be served while still warm or chilled for this easy homemade southwest salad.
 If using later, store cooked, cooled chicken, covered, in refrigerator, and use within 2 to 3 days.

 - Try drizzling Old El Paso™ Zesty Ranch Sauce on top of your southwest chopped salad.